-David Christensen is Technology Consultant, Manitoba Public Library Services Branch where he has been helping public libraries understand the technology that was coming into their libraries and how to use it to meet the needs of their public.
+David Christensen is Library Program and Policy Analyst, Public Library Services Branch, Sport, Culture and Heritage (Manitoba), where he has been helping public libraries understand the technology that was coming into their libraries and how to use it to meet the needs of their public.
 His role has been evolving as library staff and administration have become more comfortable with technology; he now spends much of his time working on co-operation and collaboration between libraries.
 David was instrumental in the development and growth of the Manitoba Spruce Libraries Co-operative and in building the strong, mutually beneficial relationship between BCLC and Spruce.
 He has served as chair of the Sitka Business Function Group and as a Co-op representative on the MassLNC Evergreen Development Initiative.

 Beth Davies is Chief Librarian of Burnaby Public Library.
 Previous to taking on this role in October 2016, she was in leadership roles at Vancouver Public Library, including Neighbourhood Services Manager and Head of the Carnegie Branch.
 She has worked in public libraries since 1999.
 Beth has been a Board member of PovNet, an online resource for the anti-poverty community, since 2009, serving as Board Chair since 2011.
 She is passionate about the critical role that public libraries play in connecting with communities, in making our library spaces accessible to all community members, and in meaningfully engaging with communities outside our walls to provide relevant and responsive service.